MauFrontier/gumroad-email-marketing-prototype/README.md

 The segmentation builder is at the heart of this demo, and it's what the demo in the [board meeting](https://youtu.be/qUYSTvJnIXA?t=753) centered around.

+It's a very powerful segmentation builder, and I've only scratched the surface here!

 ### 🤖 Generate with AI

 The real star of this show is the "Generate with AI" feature, and it's run by [a contract written in Markdown](https://github.com/MauFrontier/gumroad-email-marketing-prototype/blob/main/back-end/app/assets/ai_contracts/segmentation_contract.md).
 I leveraged the Typescript types and enums and clever prompt engineering to guide the AI to give us very consistent results in generating the segmentation automatically.